jh1993/UnderusedOptions/README.txt

 - Nightbane (2 SP): Dark and ice units will also be stunned.

 Holy Armor:
-- Divine Riposte (4 SP): While Holy Armor is active, if you pass your turn, you will gain Divine Riposte until the end of your next turn.
-When you have Divine Riposte, you retaliate for 18 holy damage whenever an enemy damages you.
-This damage benefits from bonuses.
-The duration of Divine Riposte is fixed and unaffected by bonuses.
+- Divine Riposte (4 SP): While Holy Armor is active, if you pass your turn, you will retaliate for 18 holy damage whenever an enemy damages you, until the beginning of your next turn.

 Ironize:
 - No longer a conjuration spell.